OlivierLpp/Flask_Blog/README.md

 # About The Project

-Flask_Blog is a simple blog running on Flask.
+Flask_Blog is a simple blog based on Bootstrap blog theme and running on a python web framework: Flask.
+It is perfect for personal or company blogs.
+It includes a blog index, an about page, post page, contact page and more.

+This blog support user authentification, login and registering.
+And also article creation, modification and deletion from sqlite database.

 The Main features are :

 - Jinja for web templating
 - Navigation with RESTful routing